spencerlazzar/spencerlazzar/README.md

 - Also I am really enjoying diving into everything AWS has to offer.
 Currently working on deploying different React applications via AWS Amplify.

-- 📫 How to reach me: spencerlazzar@yahoo.com socal: @spencerlazzar
+- 📫 How to reach me: spencerlazzar@yahoo.com social: @spencerlazzar

 - 🏄‍ Ask me about the time I paddled from Maui to Molokia on a Stand up Paddleboard